ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

 1. Login to Amazon Developer Portal at https://developer.amazon.com/

    > The lab should have provided you with access credentials.

 2. Select the `Alexa` tab and then click on `Get Started` in Alexa Skill Kit box.
     ![Alexa-selection-ui](./readmeAssets/amazon-alexa-selection.png/)

 3. Your Amazon developer account provided for the lab is most likely setup with the `Adobe Analytics Skill` under `You skills` tab.
-In this case you can fast forward to step #6 or read bellow how to configure a new skill.
+In this case you can fast forward to step #6 or read below how to configure a new skill.

 4. ##### Setup general skill info
   ![Skills Info](./readmeAssets/skills_info.png?raw=true )